...

 add_header Content-Security-Policy "default-src 'self'; report-uri /csp-report;";

-The Role of CSP in Web Security
+Conclusion: Role of CSP in Web Application Penetration Testing

 Ensuring your web application has a robust CSP policy is crucial for protecting against modern threats.
 If you need help with penetration testing or strengthening your CSP implementation, our security experts are ready to assist.
 Contact us now to schedule a consultation and safeguard your digital assets against cyber attacks.